How to Survive Your Next Marketing Budget Review

 But if you’re determined to give your marketing budget a better chance at surviving unscathed, you need to know how to prepare.
-Consider the mid-year marketing budget review a crucial opportunity to tell your story to your target audience.
+Consider the mid-year or annual marketing budget review as a crucial opportunity to tell your story to your target audience.
 Only this time, that audience is your executive team.
 And as marketers understand, success hinges on knowing your audience.
 For insight on what your CFO and CMO are looking for, consider these insider tips on how to approach your upcoming marketing budget review:

 1. Opt for Frequent Feedback Cycles